 Decision direction

-The judgment attempts to draw a balance between the right to live in dignity, a fundamental right under Article 21 of the Constitution and the right to free speech.
-The judgment recognises that free speech does not give a right to an individual to defame others.
-However, the decision that intermediaries are bound to restrict access/ block content upon gaining knowledge has a wide and far-reaching impact.
-The judgment appears to be an overreach in requiring the intermediaries to take action pursuant to knowledge, quite contrary to the Information Technology Act 2000 read with Rules that only mandate intermediaries to block access to content pursuant to a court order or direction from a Central Government Agency.
+The decision restricts freedom of speech and expression.
+The decision that intermediaries are bound to restrict access/ block content upon gaining knowledge without the requirement of a court mandated takedown order has a wide and far-reaching impact.
+The judgment appears to be an overreach in requiring the intermediaries to take action pursuant to knowledge, quite contrary to the Information Technology Act 2000 read with Rules that only mandate intermediaries to block access to content pursuant to a court order or direction from a central government agency.
 The direction requiring intermediaries to block access to content pursuant to gaining knowledge, poses threat to free speech by curtailing it in an unreasonable manner.